2 Governing Law

 9.16.2 Cairns Penny will send you an account statement at least every 6 months (as at the end of June and December).
 You may request more frequent account statements.

-9.16.3 For accounts that have a pre-arranged credit facility attached, Cairns Penny will send you an account statement monthly or as otherwise required by any applicable legislation, the ePayments Code or the Mutual Banking Code of Practice.
+9.16.3 For accounts that have a pre-arranged credit facility attached, Cairns Penny will send you an account statement monthly or as otherwise required by any applicable legislation, the ePayments Code or the Customer Owned Banking Code of Practice.

 9.16.4 You may request a copy of your account statement at any time (fees may apply – refer to our current Fees and Charges brochures).